holunda-io/camunda-bpm-taskpool/docs/developer-guide/project-setup.md

 ### Build Documentation

 We are using MkDocs for generation of a static site documentation and rely on Markdown as much as possible.
-MkDocs is a written in Python 3 and needs to be installed on your machine.
+MkDocs is written in Python 3 and needs to be installed on your machine.
 For the installation please run the following command from your command line:

 ```bash